Electric underfloor heating can be a good option for heating your home, particularly if renovating an existing room.

 This element needs to be designed in so it is important to know what the surface materials will be fairly early on.

-What Flooring Works Best with Electric Underfloor Heating?
+What Flooring Works With Electric Underfloor Heating?

 Any flooring that insulates the heat from getting to the room space is not suitable and also any floor surface that has heat sensitive adhesives or pigments should be avoided, or at the very least managed.